kiboschool/course-mathematical-thinking/src/mathematical-thinking.md

 * Decompose a given problem into smaller problems using recursion and induction
 * Apply probability rules to determine the likelihood of an event

-## Weekly Topics
+## Topics

-1. Propositional Logic
+-  Propositional Logic
-2. Introduction to Sets
+-  Introduction to Sets
-3. Introduction to Proofs
+-  Introduction to Proofs
-4. Counting
+-  Counting
-5. Probability
+-  Probability
-6. Review
-7. Relations and Functions
-8. Relations and Functions Part 2
+-  Relations and Functions
-9. Number Theory
-10. Number Theory part 2
+-  Number Theory

 ## Assessments

 Your overall course grade is composed of these weighted factors:

+* 45% 	Problem Sets
-* Class participation: 20%
+* 20%	  Midterm Project
-* Weekly assignments: 50%
-* Projects: 30%

-**Class participation** is composed of your attendance in class, and your submission of the weekly Guiding Question.
+* 25%	  Final Project
+* 10% 	Office Hours Attendance

-**Weekly Assignments** are problem sets, where you'll practice the concepts covered in the readings and lessons.
+**Problem Sets**  are chances to practice the concepts covered in the readings and lessons.

-**Projects** are a Midterm and Final project, where you'll tie many concepts together to the real world.
+The **Midterm Project** will be about Passwords, and connect mathematical theory to the real world.

+The **Final Project** will be about Encryption.

-The weekly problem sets, guiding questions, midterm and final projects are described on the next several pages.
+The problem sets, midterm, and final projects will be completed and submitted using Gradescope.

+**Office Hours** will be a chance to review the concepts and practice the material together.
+You are required to attend at least 3 office hours sessions.